 Subscription to Entertainment Careers

 Hollywood Resumes helps with everything from resumes to mock interviews.
-They truly know what their doing when it comes to getting you prepared to land a job.
+They truly know what they’re doing when it comes to getting you prepared to land a job.

 Membership to the Junior Hollywood Radio and Television Society

 If you or your giftee is working in the entertainment industry, JHRTS provides so many different levels of support.
 It’s a great organization to join for young Hollywood assistants.

 WIF offers a community, panels, and events to bring women together in the film and TV arena.

 Film Independent is for film lovers and filmmakers.
 They are a non-profit organization in charge of the LA Film Festival and the Spirit Awards.